arthurnls/nerdstore/README.md

 - [x] Fix and clean up `navigation_bar` and `header_bar` partials
 - [x] Update the other index and show pages (departments categories brands)
 - [x] Add Breadcrumbs
+- [] Add seed for Customer and Provinces
+- [] Add pagination in products listings.
+- [] Add filtering in products listings.
+- [] Add searching
 - [] Add contact form to contact page
-- [] Add seed for Customer and Provinces

 - [] Might need a few controllers later?
 A order/checkout maybe?
 - [] Add status to order (pending paid shipped)
 - [] Add tax rate for each province
 - [] Maybe will need to add active admin for `OrderDetail` and `Image`

+- [] Being able to edit contact and about page.
+Worth 2PTs

 ## For future Reference